WICG/layout-instability/README.md

 ### Limitations

-The presence of "layout instability" as defined by this metric correlates only imperfectly with the user experience of "jumpy" websites.
+The presence of "layout instability" as defined by this metric correlates imperfectly with the user experience of "jumpy" websites.

 It's possible for a website to seem jumpy, but score well on CLS.
 For example, rebuilding the DOM with entirely new elements does not trigger a layout shift.